-Misinformation Amplification Analysis and Tracking Dashboard, Integrity Inst.
+237 Misinformation Amplification Analysis and Tracking Dashboard, Integrity Inst.
 (Oct.
 13, 2022), https://integrityinstitute.org/our-ideas/hear-from-our-fellows/misinformation-amplification-tracking-dashboard.
-COMPLAINT Keller Rohrback L.L.P.

-218. For example, a TikTok user's historical posts received on average 75,000 views.
+- 217. The Integrity Institute tested its theory by analyzing a category of harmful content: misinformation.
+Specifically, the Integrity Institute compared the amount of engagement (e.g., number of views) a post containing misinformation received as compared to prior posts from the same content creator.238 - 218.
+For example, a TikTok user's historical posts received on average 75,000 views.
 When that same user posted a false statement (as determined by the International Fact Checking Network), the post received 775,000 views.
-In this case, TikTok amplified the misinformation 10 times more than this user's typical content.236
+In this case, TikTok amplified the misinformation 10 times more than this user's typical content.239 favorite among youth, with 40 percent preferring it (and Instagram) over Google.241 Unfortunately, NewsGuard found that 1 in 5 of the top 20 TikTok search results on prominent news topics, such as school shootings and COVID vaccines, contain misinformation.242

-- 219. After analyzing many other posts from other users, the Integrity Institute found that TikTok on average amplified misinformation 29 times more than other content.237 - 220.
+- 219. After analyzing many other posts from other users, the Integrity Institute found that TikTok on average amplified misinformation 29 times more than other content.240 - 220.
 A separate investigation by NewsGuard found TikTok's search algorithm similarly amplified misinformation.
-TikTok's search engine, like its "For You" feed, is a favorite among youth, with 40 percent preferring it (and Instagram) over Google.238 Unfortunately, as school shootings and COVID vaccines, contain misinformation.239
+TikTok's search engine, like its "For You" feed, is a